 Known for her versatility, compelling visuals, and intuitive lensing, award-winning cinematographer Polly Morgan’s ability and commitment to delve fully into a wide range of projects has made her one of the leading go-to cinematographers working in film and television.

-Born in London, Morgan began her career as a camera assistant and Canada going on to become a Fulbright Scholar in 2008 and attended AFI (American Film Institute) to study a Masters degree in Cinematography.
-Upon graduating, Morgan began shooting independent features that gained attention at such festivals as Sundance, SXSW, and Tribeca, before branching into television drama in both the UK and USA.
+Born in London, Morgan began her career as a camera assistant and became a Fulbright Scholar in 2008, earning a master’s degree in cinematography from the American Film Institute.
+After graduation, she shot independent features that premiered at Sundance, SXSW, and Tribeca before establishing a presence in high-end television in both the UK and U.S.

-One of Morgan’s early roles in cinematography was as DP Wally Pfister’s assistant on Christopher Nolan’s groundbreaking blockbuster “Inception,” which among the film’s many accolades, received multiple Academy Award nominations including Best Picture and an Academy Award win for Pfister for Best Achievement in Cinematography.
+One of her early roles was as DP Wally Pfister’s assistant on Christopher Nolan’s acclaimed Inception, which won the Academy Award for Best Cinematography.

-Named an ASC Rising Star in 2012, Morgan went on to be named as one of Variety’s Ten Cinematographers to Watch in 2016 and in 2018 became the only woman ever to be a member of both the ASC and BSC.
+Named an ASC Rising Star in 2012, Morgan was later honored as one of Variety’s Ten Cinematographers to Watch in 2016 and—in 2018—became the only woman to be a member of both the ASC and BSC.

 VIEW RESUME